to Beattyville, Kentucky

 The effects of the coronavirus are apparent in our community as well as every other throughout our state and country.
 Restaurants, salons and many other businesses are reopening but under new regulations.
 During this time let us all be considerate and do our part to keep ourselves and others safe.

-In accordance with Governor Beshear’s emergency order, we will be suspending our community Main Street events for the duration of the public health emergency now through the end of June.
+In accordance with Governor Beshear’s emergency order, we will be suspending our community Main Street events for the duration of the public health emergency now through the end of the summer.

 Moving forward, our top priority and focus will be to provide assistance to the businesses, property owners, and affected employees within our town.